cashwu/refactor-to-ca-ddd/README.md

 ## Known Issues
 The test cases may fail unexpected.
 When that happens, try to run the tests one more time.

+## Step 2
+Create Clean architecture four layers and enrich classes in the entity package

+## Step 3
+Find more classes in the entity package